khuranabal/khuranabal.github.io/_posts/2022-02-21-hive-basics.md

 ### why hive

-writing map reduce code to process data on hadoop requires lot of code, to cater this problem `hive` was developed which is `sql` like query known as `hive ql`, internally hive produces map reduce and run it on hadoop code in cluster
+writing map reduce code to process data on hadoop requires lot of code, to cater this problem `hive` was developed which is `sql` like query known as `hive ql`, internally hive produces map reduce and run it on hadoop cluster

 ### architecture